-Students accepted prior to September 2018 can use COMP 7402 as a technical elective.
-This is a CST BTech course.
+This course will be offered online in the Winter 2022 term.
+1. Please email firstname.lastname@example.org for departmental approval.
+Include your student number (A0#), course number (COMP__) and preferred CRN.
+2. This is a CST BTech course.
 CST BTech courses are also open to non-bachelor program students.
-CST Bachelor program students have up to seven (7) years to complete the Bachelor program starting from the date of their first Technical degree-level course or the date of acceptance to the Bachelor program, WHICHEVER COMES FIRST.
+3. CST Bachelor program students have up to seven (7) years to complete the Bachelor program starting from the date of their first Technical degree-level course or the date of acceptance to the Bachelor program, WHICHEVER COMES FIRST.

 Upon successful completion of this course, the student will be able to: